 - Whip the butter, oil, and sugar until light and fluffy.
 This will add air to the cake, creating a fluffy texture.
 See picture above for reference.

 - Use room temperature ingredients, especially the butter and eggs!
 Otherwise your batter could turn out lumpy.

+- Bake both cake layers at the same time.
 Pour the batter into two 8″ round cake pans to fill each about halfway full.
-Bake both layers at the same time.

 How to make strawberry cream cheese frosting

 The real star of the show here is the strawberry frosting.
 It’s sweet, silky, rich, and FULL of strawberry flavor.